 Autistic Spectrum Disorders

-Jack is on the Autistic Spectrum
+Jake is on the Autistic Spectrum

 Most parents of autistic children suspect that something is wrong by the time their child is 18 months old – and seek help by the time the child is age 2.
-Children with autism typically have communication and social difficulties.
+Children with autism typically have symptoms in their communication and social difficulties.
 Some children with autism appear to develop normally before age 1 or 2 and then suddenly “regress” and lose language or social skills they had previously gained.

 A child may have sensory processing difficulties and be overly sensitive to sound, light or touch.
 He may find normal noises painful and hold hands over his ears or refuse to wear “itchy” clothes and can withdraw from physical contact because it is over-stimulating or overwhelming.

 Social interaction may be impossible for some children.
 He does not make friends or play interactive games.
 He may be withdrawn and not respond to eye contact or smiles, or may avoid eye contact.
 He may treat others as if they are objects, showing a lack of empathy and preferring to spend time alone, rather than with others

 At play a child might not imitate the actions of others, preferring solitary or ritualistic play.
 He can show little pretend or imaginative play.
 He may get stuck on a single topic or task.
 He may have a short attention span and very narrow interests.

 Autistic children’s communication problems may include an inability to start or maintain a social conversation or communicating.
 They may develop language slowly – or not at all.
 They may not adjust their gaze to look at objects that others are looking at.
 They might not refer to themselves correctly and they may not point to direct others’ attention to objects.